Department of Justice is now the Department of Communities and Justice. Find out more >

 If you want a child who is under 16 to give evidence, you should also get

 You will need to take the following with you to the hearing:

-Step by step guide: For more information on what happens at the hearing, see
+Step by step guide: Presenting your case at the hearing.